Midland Judicial District CSCD GUIDELINES

 - The organization must demonstrate that is services are provided to the general public, and that such services are designed to accomplish one or more of the following: (a) enhance the social welfare of the community; or (b) enhance the physical or mental stability of the community; or, (c) enhance the environmental quality of the community; or, (d) enhance the general well being of the community.

-Anyone who submits falsified community service records are subject to sanctions including loss of hours, revocation of community supervision, and prosecution for falsification of a government record.
+Anyone who submits falsified community service records is subject to sanctions including loss of hours, revocation of community supervision, and prosecution for falsification of a government record.